Uncategorized

 Many solutions exist, but not all of them are suitable for true community use.

-At SuperConnectrwe are proposing a all-in-one community platformentirely customisable to your brand universe (logo, colours, typefaces, tone, images), customisable with your brand identity, available in web version and mobile application.
+At SuperConnectr,we are proposing an all-in-one community platformentirely customisable to your brand universe (logo, colours, typefaces, tone, images), customisable with your brand identity, available in web version and mobile application (native iOS and Android).

 You'll find all the essential functions mentioned above in an easy-to-administer interface.